Josuto/monguito/README.md

 the type name.
 If it so happens that you do not have any subtype in your domain model, no problem!
 Just specify the domain object that your custom repository is to handle as the sole map key-value, and you are done.

-Regarding schemas: I believe that writing your own database schemas is a good practice, as opposed of using decorators at your domain model.
+Regarding schemas: We believe that writing your own database schemas is a good practice, as opposed of using decorators at your domain model.
 This is mainly to avoid marrying the underlying infrastructure, thus enabling you to easily get rid of this repository logic if something better comes in.
 It also allows you to have more control on the persistence properties of your domain objects.
 After all, database definition is a thing that Mongoose is really rock-solid about.